-As astounding as it sounds, this is something that most people don’t pay attention to, and it can end up ruining their lives.
-How can you help someone else if you are yourself broken, and your life is in shambles?
+How can you help someone else if you are yourself broken and your life is in shambles?

-The following four tips are even more critical if you are trying to help an alcoholic family member.
+The following tips are even more critical if you are trying to find how to help an alcoholic family member.
 Having an alcoholic in your life is stressful.
 It is imperative that YOU remain sane, safe, and healthy yourself to help your loved one tide through his or her problems.
 Here’s how you must take care of yourself:

-Now here’s a reality check for you as well.
-No matter how much committed you are to helping a loved one overcome alcohol addiction, you HAVE to quit if the situation turns violent.
+Now here’s a reality check as well.
+No matter how much one has committed to helping a loved one overcome an alcohol addiction, you HAVE TO QUIT if the situation turns violent.
 Alcohol depresses inhibitions and clouds the senses, so alcoholics can become aggressive and turn violent if they sense a threat from you.

-Don’t get so immersed in the process of supporting an alcoholic loved one that you find yourself being dragged along the dark path that he or she is traveling on.
-This is NOT one of the ways to help an alcoholic.
+Don’t get so immersed in the process of learning how to deal with an alcoholic loved one that you find yourself being dragged along the dark path that he or she is traveling on.
+This is NOT one of the ways to find help for alcoholics.